Replace SSH Keys with Short-Lived Certificates

 Configure SSH servers to trust Vouch certificates for passwordless authentication

-Vouch eliminates this entirely.
-Administrators trust a single certificate authority (CA) key, and developers receive short-lived SSH certificates that expire after 8 hours.
+Vouch replaces static SSH keys with short-lived certificates.
+Administrators trust a single certificate authority (CA) key, and developers receive SSH certificates that expire after 8 hours.
 There is no key distribution, no authorized_keys sprawl, and no offboarding checklist.
-Developers authenticate with vouch login and then ssh into any trusted server without passwords or key copying.

 How it works